mafbar-student/mphil-thesis/scaps-1d.md

 $$ steps=\frac{to-from}{interval} $$

-The interval is of course the difference between two data points.
-The bigger the interval, the more data points.
+The interval is of course the difference between two consecutive data points.
+The bigger the interval, the more the data points.
 What to put in the interval really depends on how smooth you want your graph to look like.
 In my experience, it always is more beneficial to use bigger intervals first, and then decrease the interval as you see fit.
 It's up to you though.

 ### Interface - Results Panel

+___

-##
+## Workflow

+First let me say that the SCAPS-1D research workflow will differ from person to person, depending on their specific needs and software at their disposal.
+For me at the moment, I only use three software:

+1. SCAPS-1D
+2. LibreOffice Calc
+3. gnuplot

+And of course the flow is as follows:

+SCAPS-1D $rarr; LibreOffice Calc $rarr; gnuplot